 Because everyone is different and has different needs, as an Integrative practitioner I am able to use a variety of approaches in order to work with the individual.
 I do not particularly favour any approach over another so work from a person-centred base and utilise Compassion Focused Therapy, Existential theory, Transactional Analysis, CBT and Schema Focused therapeutic approaches.
 I have been trained in Mindfulness and use that frequently in my sessions as well as in regular personal practice.
 I look to fit the therapy I use to the person, rather than the other way around.

-In my work for the NHS I have worked with people presenting with anxiety, low mood, PTSD, OCD, substance misuse problems, sexual abuse, physical abuse and work with many Personality Disordered offenders.
+In my work for the NHS I have worked with people presenting with anxiety, low mood, trauma, PTSD, OCD, substance misuse problems, sexual abuse, physical abuse and work with many Personality Disordered offenders.